OpenTOSCA/opentosca-vintner/docs/docs/queries4tosca/getting-started.md

 # Getting Started

+There is no standardized way to query TOSCA repositories or instance data.
+Therefore, we introduce Queries4TOSCA which defined a query language for TOSCA.
+This language provides a graph-based query language which includes path expressions, filters, and pattern matching.
 This section will give a quick introduction to Queries4TOSCA.

+## Preparation

-To run the example queries, you need to have a resolved instance of the
+To run the example queries, you need to install OpenTOSCA Vintner and have a resolved instance of the ["Getting Started" template](../getting-started.md){target=_blank}.
-["Getting Started" template](../getting-started.md){target=_blank}.
-If you don't have one, follow the steps:

 First, clone the repository.
 --8<-- "clone.md"